MissVeronica/repository-content-for-UM/README.md

 10. <a href="https://github.com/MissVeronica/um-user-profile-scrolling">User Profile Scrolling</a> Updated for UM 2.9.1
 11. <a href="https://github.com/MissVeronica/um-visitors">User Visitors and Visits</a> New, updated for UM 2.8.3
 12. <a href="https://github.com/MissVeronica/um-decimal-number-step">Decimal Number Steps</a>
-13. <a href="https://github.com/MissVeronica/um-shortcode-profile-info">Shortcode Profile Info</a> NEW
+13. <a href="https://github.com/MissVeronica/um-shortcode-profile-info">Shortcode Profile Info</a> NEW January 2025

 ## Account
 1. <a href="https://github.com/MissVeronica/UM-archive-users">Archive Deleted Users</a>